aastroza/carbonada/README.md

 ## Game Design

 We created an educational game styled like [*Timeline*](https://boardgamegeek.com/boardgame/128664/timeline) focused on the carbon footprint.
+The frontend code is available [here](https://github.com/Vokturz/carbon-front).

 ### Gameplay